mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 If we initialize to 0 all the weights, the backpropagation will have a very hard time to discern in which direction the weights should be optimized.
 Something similar happens if we initialize the weights with a constant value, say 1.

-There are two approachs in weight initialization:
+There are two approaches in weight initialization:

 - Xavier Glorot initialization: initialize weights to `Uniform(-n,n)`, with `n = 1 / sqrt(in_nodes)`; i.e., a uniform distirbution in the range given by the number of input nodes in the layer (inverse square root).